 You may have never had an interest in square dancing, but you’ll never know if it’s fun to do until you try it.
-It, or any other new activity, may not be your cup of tea, but a confident person welcomes the challenge of a new experience, and sometimes, it works out even better than you expected it.
+It, or any other new activity, may not be your cup of tea, but a confident person welcomes the challenge of a unique experience, and sometimes, it works out even better than you expected it.

 32. Enjoy Your Achievements

 When something you do goes well, stop and pay attention.
 Even if nobody else notices, you know you did well, and you deserve to bask in that feeling for a while.
 It’s just one more thing to feel confident about.

 Everyone needs some downtime occasionally, but confident people spend very little time being idle.
 Don’t overcrowd your schedule, but keep occupied.